ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 The `BMSClient` class allows you to initialize the SDK.
 By initializing the SDK, you can connect to the server app that you created in the Bluemix dashboard.
 Initializing the `BMSClient` instance is required before sending requests.

-* Initialize the BMSClient by copying and pasting the following code snippet into your main JavaScript file.
-If your app in a different region the following constants are available: `BMSClient.REGION_UK`, `BMSClient.REGION_UK`, and `BMSClient.REGION_SYDNEY`
+* Initialize the `BMSClient` by copying and pasting the following code snippet into your main JavaScript file.
+If your app is in a different region, the following constants are available: `BMSClient.REGION_US_SOUTH`, `BMSClient.REGION_UK`, and `BMSClient.REGION_SYDNEY`

 ```JavaScript
 BMSClient.initialize(BMSClient.REGION_US_SOUTH);
 ```

-**Note**: If you have created a Cordova app using the cordova CLI, for example, `cordova create app-name` command with the Cordova command-line, put this Javascript code in the **index.js** file, within the `onDeviceReady` function to initialize the BMS client.
+**Note**: If you created a Cordova app using the cordova CLI, for example, `cordova create app-name` command with the Cordova command-line, add the following Javascript code in the `index.js` file, within the `onDeviceReady` function to initialize the `BMSClient`.

 ```JavaScript
 onDeviceReady: function() {